 Proverbs - Proverbs chapter 15 verse 5 today makes me think about the godly discipline our Heavenly Father gives us... - "Only a fool despises a parent's discipline; whoever learns from correction is wise."

-Worship Video: Much of today's readings reminded me of the song "We Fall Down." (we lay our crowns at the feet of Jesus) Here's Chris Tomlin's version of this song:
+Worship God: Much of today's readings reminded me of the song "We Fall Down." (we lay our crowns at the feet of Jesus) Here's Chris Tomlin's version of this song:

-Have you fallen down at the feet of Jesus?
-Click here and fall!
+Do you fall down at the feet of Jesus?
+Click here and Fall!